franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

     </span>
 </p>

-In Project Brief, we are provided with a design example, as shown in the diagram below, which has introduced several new control signals.
+The Project Brief provides a design example, as shown in the diagram below, which introduces several new control signals.

 ![Sample RV32I CPU](Images/single-cycle.jpg)

 <p align="center">